katzenpost/docs/drafts/mix_plugin_subscription.rst

 * Katzenpost server sends to server application plugin::

-  func Subscribe(serverSubscriptionId, spoolId, lastMessageId []byte)
+  func Subscribe(serverSubscriptionId, spoolId, lastSpoolIndex uint64)

   func Unsubscribe(serverSubscriptionId []byte)

 * Server application plugin sends to katzenpost server::

-  func NewMessages(serverSubscriptionId []byte, app_messages [][]byte)
+  func NewMessages(serverSubscriptionId []byte, appMessages [][]byte)

   func SubscriptionError(errorMessage error)

 6. Protocol Flow
 ================

-The katzenpost client maintains a list of message IDs for each SURB it sends to a given spool service.
-Thus when the client receives a MessageReply encapsulating a message ID from the events channel it can link these reply messages to a given subscription to a remote spool.

-FIXME: rewrite this whole section
-FIXME: should spool IDs be universally unique?

-For the duration of the subscription, the katzenpost client will send fetch(spool_id, last_message_id, SURBs) commands via mixnet messages addressed to the server application to the remote Provider where the server application is running, on a schedule described in the Fetch Schedule section below.
+For the duration of the subscription, the katzenpost client will send fetch(spool_id, last_spool_index, SURBs) commands via mixnet messages addressed to the server application to the remote Provider where the server application plugin is running, on a schedule described in the Fetch Schedule section below.
 This fetch message is encapsulated in a Sphinx packet whose destination is specified as a Provider name and a service name which addresses the specific application plugin.

 The katzenpost server (the Provider where the application plugin is running) will maintain a subscription table which maps server-side subscription IDs to lists of SURBs.
 Upon receiving a fetch message, the katzenpost server will generate a new subscription ID, store the list of SURBs in its subscription table, and send a subscribe(subscription_id, spool_id, last_message_id) message to the server application plugin.

 The server-side subscription lasts until the list of SURBs is exhausted, or the SURBs have expired (due to the mixnet's PKI epoch having ended).
 When the SURBs are exhausted or expired, the katzenpost server terminates the subscription by sending an unsubscribe(subscription_id) message to the server application plugin.

-For each spool, the server application plugin maintains a list of current server_subscription_id.
+For each spool, the server application plugin maintains a list of current serverSubscriptionId.

-Upon receiving a subscribe(client_subscription_id, spool_id, last_message_id)
-message, the server application plugin adds the client_subscription_id to that spool's list of subscriptions.
-If the spool contains any messages which came after last_message_id, the server applications sends the katzenpost server a new_messages(subscription_id, app_messages) message containing all of the messages that came after last_message_id.
+Upon receiving a subscribe(serverSubscriptionId, spoolId, lastSpoolIndex) message, the server application plugin adds the serverSubscriptionId to that spool's list of subscriptions.
+If the spool contains any messages which came after lastSpoolIndex, the server applications sends the katzenpost server a NewMessages(serverSubscriptionId, appMessages) message containing all of the messages that came after lastSpoolIndex.

-Later, when new messages are written to a spool (note: how this happens is currently outside the scope of this document), for each current subscription to the spool, the server application plugin will send to the katzenpost server new_messages(subscription_id, app_messages) messages containing the new messages.
+Later, when new messages are written to a spool (note: how this happens is currently outside the scope of this document), for each current subscription to the spool, the server application plugin will send to the katzenpost server NewMessages(serverSubscriptionId, appMessages) messages containing the new messages.

-FIXME: How will the app plugin know how to limit the number of app_messages?
-What if there aren't enough SURBs to see all the app_messages?
-Should the first iteration of this design simply limit the app plugin to sending one Sphinx payload worth of app_messages?

-When the server application plugin receives an unsubscribe(client_subscription_id) message, it removes that client subscription ID from the list of subscriptions for the spool which contains it in its list of current subscriptions. (implementation detail: the server application probably wants to maintain a table mapping client_subscription_id to spool_id to make this efficient.)
+When the server application plugin receives an Unsubscribe(serverSubscriptionId) message, it removes that server subscription ID from the list of subscriptions for the spool which contains it in its list of current subscriptions. (implementation detail: the server application plugin probably wants to maintain a table mapping serverSubscriptionId to spoolId to make this efficient.)

-When the katzenpost server receives a new_messages(server_subscription_id, app_messages) message from the server application plugin, it looks in its subscription table and finds the next SURB for that server_subscription_id and uses the SURB to send a new_messages(spool_id, app_messages) mixnet message containing as many of the application messages as will fit in a mixnet message.
-While there are more messages and more SURBs remaining, it will send more new_messages mixnet messages.
+When the katzenpost server receives a NewMessages(serverSubscriptionId, appMessages) message from the server application plugin, it looks in its subscription table and finds the next SURB for that serverSubscriptionId and uses the SURB to send a NewMessages(appMessages) mixnet message containing as many of the application messages as will fit in a mixnet message.
+While there are more messages and more SURBs remaining, it will send more NewMessages mixnet messages.

-FIXME: Why does the new_messages need to encapsulate a spool_id?
-The client already has the context for each SURB it sent and so each of the corresponding SURB replies evoke that context by way of the Sphinx SURBReply Command's id field.
-In Katzenpost Providers are prepared to receive Sphinx packets which will potentially have a recipient command AND a SURB reply command encapsulating a SURB identifier.

-When the katzenpost client receives a new_messages(client_spool_id, app_messages) message via the mixnet, it consults its list of spools-to-subscription-IDs and for each subscription to that spool it sends a new_messages(client_subscription_id, app_messages) message to the client application.

-FIXME: This design as you have written it requires the spool_id to be unique instead of local to the specific application plugin.
-This is an unnecessary constraint.
-Whereas instead a three tuple could be used (provider, service, spool_id).
-Why not use this three tuple?
-Why do we want spool IDs to be universally unique?
+The katzenpost client maintains a list of message IDs for each SURB it sends to a given spool service.
+Thus when the client receives a MessageReply encapsulating a message ID from the events channel it can link these reply messages to a given subscription to a remote spool.

 7. Fetch Schedule
 =================